Chethancc/imdb-serenity/README.md

 Please install CSV plugin , because data reading is from CSV file The project is tested in Mac Os, have added support for Windows as well but not tested For Manual testCases please refer test cases in ManualTestCases.txt

+To run the test cases either run single scenario or feature file or IMBD runner in testRunner package